How Can Someone Use My Credit Card Without Having It? A Complete Guide to Theft Prevention

 Cybercriminals sometimes use email phishing attacks to deploy malicious software—or malware—to your devices.
 Some malware can steal sensitive information from your device, including your credit card information.

 Keyloggers are the most common type of malware.
-They record every keystroke on your device, giving criminals access to everything you type, including credit card information for online purchases.
-The information is transmitted to the hackers, allowing them to perform criminal activities such as selling your card data on the Dark Web, conducting unauthorized online transactions, or creating fake credit cards.
+They can capture every keystroke on your device, allowing criminals to record and transfer credit card numbers and other sensitive information you might share during online purchases.
+The hackers can then use your information to perform criminal activities such as selling your card data on the Dark Web, conducting unauthorized online transactions, or creating fake credit cards.

 Public Wi-Fi Hacks